Javran/javran.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Javrania
-tagline: Supporting tagline
+tagline: no more than thoughts
 ---
 {% include JB/setup %}